 “The more sand has escaped from the hourglass of our life, the clearer we should see through it.” –Niccolo Machiavelli

-Life is to sand in a constricted vessel as a sailboat in a breeze is to a model in a bottle.
+Life is to a drizzle of crystals in a constricted vessel as a sailboat in a breeze is to a model in a bottle.

 “We say that time passes, time goes by, and time flows.
 Those are metaphors.
 We also think of time as a medium in which we exist.” –James Gleick

-Not to say that an hourglass figure is just a figure of speech, but that the hourglass itself, symbolic of any life meter, is a metaphor that has a similar effect on thought as a corset does on breath.
+Not to say that an hourglass figure is just a figure of speech, but that the hourglass, symbolic of all invented life meters, itself is a metaphor.
+And its effect on thought is similar to a corset’s effect on breath.

 “Metaphors powerfully capture our imaginations, and researchers have found that they can even influence our behaviour without us realising.” –Sophia Smith Galer

-We all use metaphors, more or less consciously, to grasp our perceptions of what we experience.
+We all use metaphors, more or less consciously, to frame and depict our perceptions of what we experience.

 “Clock watchers never seem to be having a good time.” –James Cash Penney

 The idea of changing our perceptions by changing a metaphor that we measure life by, what we commonly call time, may seem laughable to reason, yet ring true to intuition.
 Or the other way around.
-In either case we’re laughing.
+The good news is, either way, we’re laughing.